prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch.md

 ## Atomic force microscopy

-All atomic force microscopy (AFM) measurements were carried out using an Asylum Cypher Asylum Research}{Cypher ES}.
+All atomic force microscopy (AFM) measurements were carried out using an Asylum Cypher Asylum Research Cypher ES.
 The spring constant and sensitivity were determined using the equipartition theorem method @hutter_calibration_1993.
 All measurements were carried out with a 2 second pause at the surface.
-To promote molecular attachments to the tip, measurements were taken over a series of square, 25}{\textmu{}m} grids at points separated by 1}{\textmu{}m}.
+To promote molecular attachments to the tip, measurements were taken over a series of square, 30 $\mathrm{\mu}$m grids at points separated by 1 $\mathrm{\mu}$m.
 The stage was translated to a new grid point after measuring three force-extension curves.

 ## Data Annotation